 Tuesday I met Joe and Peter in La Jolla and after dinner we went to Windansea for some photography.
 I wasn’t too inspired but this angle on the rocks looked interesting, so I decided to abandon my resolution of not producing more “samey” long exposure photography with milky/silky water, and just went for it.
 Continue reading “Revenge of the milk soup”

 For the [tl;dr] folks: multiple D800 cameras had faulty 10-pin connectors.
-I’m trying to collect more data, and describe my findings.
-If you’re affected, you can help.
-Please continue reading.
+If you’re affected, please continue reading.

 Continue reading “Nikon D800 10-pin connector issue”